octimot/StoryToolkitAI/README.md

 parts to AI for transcription.
 This reduces the transcription time, but should also help avoid hallucinations on silent parts of the audio.
 However, the AI might lose context from one speech segment to the next, so the quality of the transcription might take a hit.

+**Increased Time Precision** adds more precision to the transcription timestamps, but it increases the processing time.
+For best results, we recommend using the large model with this option enabled.

 **Time Intervals** allows you to selectively transcribe only a portion of the timeline and Exclude Time Intervals allows you to exclude certain portions of the timelines.
 The recommended format for these two fields is: "0.00 - 0.00".